 The AAAHC standards, revised and published annually in the AAAHC Accreditation Handbook for Ambulatory Health Care, describe the organizational characteristics that the AAAHC believes to be essential to high-quality patient care.
 The seven core and 16 adjunct chapters relate to all aspects of ambulatory care.
-The core standards include Rights of Patients, Governance, Administration, Quality of Care, Quality Management and Improvement, Clinical Records and Health Information, and Facilities and Environment.
+The core standards include the Rights of Patients, Governance, Administration, Quality of Care, Quality Management and Improvement, Clinical Records and Health Information, and Facilities and Environment.
 In addition, the organization must meet all applicable adjunct standards, depending on the specific services provided.

 How does the accreditation process work?

 Before accreditation is awarded, an organization participated in a thorough multi-step evaluation process.
-The basic elements of the process include a self-assessment completed by the organization and an on-site survey conducted by Accreditation Association surveyors, who are physicians, dentists, podiatrists, pharmacists, nurses and administrators.
-These volunteer surveyors are experienced professionals that meet stringent recruitment qualifications and are selected in rigorous application process.
+The basic elements of the process include a self-assessment completed by the organization and an on-site survey conducted by Accreditation Association surveyors, who are physicians, dentists, podiatrists, pharmacists, nurses, and administrators.
+These volunteer surveyors are experienced professionals that meet stringent recruitment qualifications and are selected in a rigorous application process.

 Following the on-site survey, the AAAHC renders the final accreditation decision base on the surveyors’ findings and other information gathered during the survey process.
 Accreditation may be awarded for a period of time ranging from six months to three years, depending on the level of compliance with the standards.
-Our facility has achieved the maximum 3 year accreditation period.
+Our facility has achieved a maximum of 3 year accreditation period.